Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Below are some suggestions and extra information to help you make the most of your visit to the festival in future years.

-TIP #1: If the shuttle service is in fact available, don’t wait until the very end to get in the lineup for your return trip back to your car.
+TIP #1: If the shuttle service is available, don’t wait until the very end to get in the lineup for your return trip back to your car.
 Lots of people use the service in years when it’s offered!

 TIP #2: Unless you arrive really early, don’t expect to find parking anywhere remotely close to the centre of town.
 As the day progresses cars start to park along the roads as far as a couple of kilometres away.